hsch/node-goog/README.md

           additionalLinterOptions: Additional gjslint and fixjsstyle options,
             e.g.: "['--summary=true']"
           nodeDir: The location of the node source code.
-This is only required if you are contributing to the node-goog project or would like to update your node-extern files.
+This is only required if you are contributing to the nclosure project or would like to update your node-extern files.
         }